Choosing between Dialpad and JustCall for your business communications often comes down to five questions:

 The company maintains a Help Center, Dialpad University with interactive courses, and API documentation.
 User reviews are mixed.
 G2 and TrustRadius reviews cite poor responsiveness, with support described as strong during onboarding but weaker after go-live.

-JustCall advertises 24/7 support, but on standard plans there is no way to speak to a real person by phone.
+JustCall advertises 24/7 support, but on standard plans there is no way to reach a human by phone.
 Users are routed to an AI agent and then disconnected.
 Dedicated phone support is only available on the Business plan with custom pricing.

 The Help Center is comprehensive with hundreds of articles, but support quality is inconsistent, with some users reporting that support would "pin the issue back on users."